Link Search Menu Expand Document

 }

-The library will add the newly created value of the identity column into the Dictionary<string, object> or ExpandoObject object (if not present).
+The library adds the newly generated identity value into the Dictionary<string, object> or ExpandoObject object if not already present.

 Specific Columns